markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/cramer.jpg "ew1920")

-From the creator of [Your Lie in April]() comes a soccer anime!
+From the creator of [Shigatsu wa Kimi no Uso (Your Lie in April)](https://anilist.co/anime/20665/Shigatsu-wa-Kimi-no-Uso/) comes a soccer anime!
 I think I've read the first volume of the manga so I'm a little oriented to the characters -- but both the manga and the anime share the same disorienting character introductions, so if you struggle with that, you're not alone.

 I'm not going to lie (*no pun intended I swear*) -- the character designs invoked a deep visceral reaction from me (it's the eyes... the eye's will haunt me forever!)